loboto51/lobotourisme/content/post/Déployer un site web statique Hugo sur github Pages/index.en.md

 [_Hugo_](https://gohugo.io/) is a generator of static _web_ sites : You write pages in markdown, you launch Hugo, and it generates all the html and the structure of site that _Github_ will expose.

 <!--more-->
+> _List of updates:_
+> _- 01/11/2023: Updated the action script with the latest version available on [Hugo - hosting on github](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

-> _Edit of 19/02/2022 : I switched to the [Anubis](https://github.com/mitrichius/hugo-theme-anubis) theme which is lighter and cleaner._
+> _- 19/02/2022: I switched to the [Anubis](https://github.com/mitrichius/hugo-theme-anubis) theme which is lighter and cleaner._
-> _Edit of 06/02/2022 : Updated the action script with the latest version available on [Hugo - hosting on github](https://gohugo.io/hosting-and-deployment/hosting-on-github/)._
+> _- 06/02/2022: Updated the action script with the latest version available on [Hugo - hosting on github](https://gohugo.io/hosting-and-deployment/hosting-on-github/)._

 How it works: